Sutent® (sunitinib malate) for kidney cancer

 - Tumor lysis syndrome (TLS) TLS is caused by the fast breakdown of cancer cells and may lead to death.
 TLS may cause you to have nausea, shortness of breath, irregular heartbeat, clouding of urine and tiredness associated with abnormal laboratory test results (high potassium, uric acid and phosphorus levels and low calcium levels in the blood) that can lead to changes in kidney function and acute kidney failure.

 - Thrombotic microangiopathy (TMA) Damage to the smallest blood vessels may occur.
 TMA is a condition involving injury to the vessels and resulting blood clots and is accompanied by injury to red blood cells leading to a decrease in red cells and a decrease in cells that involved with clotting.
 TMA may harm organs such as the brain and kidneys.
 Symptoms of TMA may include fever, fatigue, tiredness, bruising, swelling, confusion, vision loss and seizures.
 Your healthcare provider may tell you to stop taking Sutent.

 - Protein in your urine.
-Your healthcare provider will check you for this problem.
+Some people who have taken Sutent have developed protein in their urine.
+This can lead to kidney problems.
 If there is too much protein in your urine, your healthcare provider may tell you to stop taking Sutent.